FIN 144. Investing in Real Estate. 3 Credit Hours.

 FIN 644.
 Real Estate Investment and Appraisal.
 2 Credit Hours.

 This course will introduce students to the theoretical concepts and analytical techniques used to make a decision to purchase an ownership interest in a commercial real estate project.
-There is heavy reliance on Excel applications and the use of the ARGUS software that is a standard resource in the commercial real estate market.
-IF the pre-requisite of FIN641 has not been met completion of the Wharton Online Real Estate Modeling course (REFM) or MSF Boot Camp is required before taking this course.
+Topics also include: loan underwriting, tax considerations, secondary mortgage markets, and Real Estate Investment Trusts (REITs).
+There is heavy reliance on Excel which is a standard resource in the commercial real estate market.
+If the pre-requisite of FIN641 has not been met, then you will be required to either complete the Wharton Online Real Estate Modeling course (REFM) or the MSF Boot Camp.

 Components: LEC.